Perspective

 Projection of future coastal climate

 The 5th IPCC report (IPCC, 2013) lists sea level rise and ocean wave characteristics change as a consequence of global warming, and this is an important issue for human activity near the coastal zone.
 This sea-level rise has been observed at a rate of 3.6 mm/yr from 2006 to 2015 (1.4 mm/yr from 1901 to 1990).
 The sea level rise has been significantly accelerated during the last ten years.
 However, sea level rise is a static consequence of climate change - ocean waves and storm surges are dynamic components of climate change.
-These dynamic phenomena will need to be taken into the consideration for coastal disaster prevention and reduction, if future extreme weather events become stronger than those in the present climate.
-Furthermore, the future reliability of coastal structures and coastal beaches depend on ocean wave climate changes.
+These dynamic phenomena must be considered for coastal disaster prevention and reduction if future extreme weather events become stronger than those in the present climate.
+Furthermore, the future reliability of coastal structures and coastal beaches depends on ocean wave climate changes.
 Our research group predicts ocean wave climate under the climate change scenario.

 Reference